Tiny Housing for the Homeless

 A solution to homelessness?

 Here’s another interesting possibility that was featured on the Tiny House Talk website—stackable tiny houses built out of concrete water pipes that “measure just 100 sq. ft. and cost about $15,000.
-They can be stacked and therefore be used as a temporary housing solution in places like shipyards, under highways, or even in-between buildings.”
+They can be stacked and therefore used as a temporary housing solution in places like shipyards, under highways, or even in-between buildings.”
 (Tiny House Talk)

 What do you think about these ideas?
 Do you have other ideas for how to address the housing needs of the homeless?
 Share in a comment.

-Mike-9Michael Ehret loves to play with words and as the author of “Big Love,” a novella within Coming Home: A Tiny House Collection, he is enjoying his playground.
+Mike-9Michael Ehret loves to play with words and as the author of “Big Love,” he is enjoying his current playground.
 Previous playgrounds include being the Managing Editor of the magazine ACFW Journal and the ezine Afictionado for seven years.
 He also plays with words as a freelance editor and has edited several nonfiction books, proofedited for Abingdon Press, worked in corporate communications, and reported for The Indianapolis Star.

 Quote It!
 Barbara Kingsolver